petrosAth/todo-list/README.md

     vendor prefixes in CSS to ensure browser compatibility
 - [`ESLint`](https://eslint.org): Linter that statically analyzes the JavaScript code to quickly find problems
+- [`date-fns`](https://github.com/date-fns/date-fns): A utility library that
+  provides the most comprehensive, yet simple and consistent tool set for manipulating JavaScript dates in a browser & Node.js